4.3 magnitude earthquake hits Bihar - ExBulletin

 4.3 magnitude earthquake hits Bihar

-A 4.3-magnitude earthquake struck Bihar on Wednesday morning, reports the National Center of Seismology (NCS).
-The earthquake occurred at 5.35 am today.
+By India Today News Desk: A 4.3-magnitude earthquake jolted Bihar early Wednesday.

+According to the National Center of Seismology, the tremors were felt in Araria at around 5.35 am today.
-The Hindustan Times reported that the quake occurred at a depth of 10 kilometers below the epicenter near Purnia.
-However, the exact magnitude, epicenter, and depth of an earthquake can be reviewed when seismologists review the data.

-Some media reports said that neighboring countries such as Nepal and Bangladesh may also have been affected by today’s earthquake in Bihar.
-Some users took to Twitter and said they felt tremors in the morning.

 |